Ciboney: History

+Classification

+The archaeologist L. Antonio Curet has questioned whether the Ciboney people should be referred to as Taínos, writing that "Despite its widespread use in academic and popular publications, the use of the term Taíno has not gone without criticism or opposition" and that academics since the 1800s have been "criticizing its use and questioning its scientific basis and value and suggested using instead names such as siboneyes, haytianos, jamaiquinos, and borinqueños that were more related to actual terms used by the natives to refer to the islands."

+The Puerto Rican historian Cayetano Coll y Toste did not use the term "Taino" to refer to the Ciboney or any other Indigenous peoples in the Greater Antilles.
+In his Prehistory of Puerto Rico, Coll y Toste wrote that some scholars used the term, but that he found "no scientific basis for this" stating his view that "Indo-Antilleans were Arawaks, and having lost the memory of their origin, they should be called...siboneyes, haytianos, jamaiquinos and boriqueños, because over time they had acquired their own personality."

-Confusion with the Guanahatabey
+Confusion with other peoples

+Guanahatabey in Cuba

 In the 20th century, misreadings of the historical record led scholars to confuse the Ciboney with both a neighbouring group, the Guanahatabey, and with archaic-level populations around the Caribbean.
 Las Casas referred to both the Ciboney and the Guanahatabey, but he was clear they were different: the Guanahatabey were a primitive society of hunter-gatherers in western Cuba, and they spoke a separate language distinct from Taíno.
 A confusion of the sources led archaeologists to use the term "Ciboney" for the aceramic (lacking pottery) archaeological sites found on various Caribbean islands.
 As many of these were found in the former Guanahatabey territory, the term became associated with the historical non-Taíno Guanahatabey.
 Scholars recognized the error in the 1980s and have restored the name "Ciboney" to the Western Taíno people of Cuba.

+Archaic Peoples of Antigua and Barbuda

+The Archaic Peoples of Antigua and Barbuda, stone age settlers, are sometimes referred to as "Ciboney".
+However, the Ciboney never lived in Antigua and Barbuda.